Ukraine's Zelenskyy arrives in Turkey for peace talks but Putin is absent

-Also in the Ukrainian delegation are Defense Minister Rustem Umerov, Foreign Minister Andrii Sybiha, and the head of the Ukrainian presidential office Andriy Yermak, the official said.

-He spoke on condition of anonymity for security reasons as the team had not yet arrived in Ankara.
+Zelenskyy said the Russian delegation appeared to be merely “decorative.”
+Speaking at the airport in the Turkish capital, Ankara, he said the next steps for talks would be decided after his upcoming meeting with Turkish President Recep Tayyip Erdogan.

+Putin’s absence punctured hopes of a breakthrough in peace efforts given a push in recent months by the Trump administration and Western European leaders.
+It also raised the prospect of intensified international sanctions on Russia that have been threatened by the U.S. and European leaders.

-“Now, after three years of immense suffering, there is finally a window of opportunity," Turkish Foreign Minister Hakan Fidan said at a NATO meeting taking place separately in Turkey.
-"The talks in Istanbul hopefully may open a new chapter.”
+“Now, after three years of immense suffering, there is finally a window of opportunity,” Turkish Foreign Minister Hakan Fidan said at a NATO meeting taking place separately in Turkey.
+“The talks ... hopefully may open a new chapter.”

+The war of attrition has killed tens of thousands of soldiers and more than 12,000 Ukrainian civilians, according to the U.N., and continues along the roughly 1,000-kilometer (620-mile) front line.
+Russian forces are also preparing to launch a fresh military offensive, Ukrainian government and Western military analysts say.

+The Kremlin never gave a response to Sunday's challenge from Zelenskyy.
+That challenge came after Putin had proposed direct talks with Ukraine.

+The top-level Ukrainian delegation also included Defense Minister Rustem Umerov, Foreign Minister Andrii Sybiha, and the head of the Ukrainian presidential office Andriy Yermak, a Ukrainian official said.

-Details about whether, when and where the Ukrainian delegation might meet their Russian counterparts are still unclear but is expected to be clarified after Zelenskyy and Erdogan meet, according to a Ukrainian official who requested anonymity to speak openly about the day’s plan.
+Details about whether, when and where the Ukrainian delegation might meet their Russian counterparts were unclear.
+Russia said the talks have been postponed until the afternoon “at the initiative of the Turkish side”

-Tass said that the talks were to take place in a presidential office on the Bosporus.
+Tass said that the talks were to take place in a presidential office on the Bosporus, in Istanbul.

 Moscow offered talks instead of a ceasefire